noseglasses/Leidokos-Python/README.md

       .
 ```

-2. Once the CMake process executed, the firmware can be build as follows
+2. Build the Python model by running the Arduino firmware build process for
+the virtual hardware.
 ```
 cd <sketchbook_dir>/Model01-Firmware
 BOARD=virtual make
 ```

-TODO: This will create a library ... in ... that can be used as a python module.
+TODO: This will create a library ... in ... that can be used as a Python module.

-TODO: Describe loading python

 # Prerequisites
-Python wrapping depends on [boost python](http://www.boost.org) to auto generate
+Python wrapping depends on [boost Python](http://www.boost.org) to auto-generate
-python wrapper code for C++ classes, functions and global data.
-Also, CMake is
+Python wrapper code for C++ classes, functions and global data.
+Appart from that, CMake is
 needed to setup the plugin's build system.

 On Ubuntu Linux, the necessary packages can be installed as
 ```
-sudo apt-get install libboost-python-dev cmake
+sudo apt-get install libboost-Python-dev cmake
 ```
 To configure the CMake build system manually, most Linux distributions allow
 for a curses based CMake GUI to be installed.
-Under Ubuntu install it as follows.
+Install it as follows under Ubuntu Linux.
 ```
 sudo apt-get install cmake-curses-gui
 ```